Bring the Outdoors In: Capturing the Spirit of National Parks with Landscape Painting

 About the Author

-This guide was written by William Murdock.
-As a founder and advocate for mindful crafting, William believes hands-on art is one of the best ways to help people of all ages develop focus, patience, and creative confidence in a digital age.
+This guide was written by William Murdock, Founder of Paint On Numbers.
+As an advocate for mindful crafting, William believes hands-on art is one of the best ways to help people of all ages develop focus, patience, and creative confidence in a digital age.